Skip to content

 Cybersecurity Breaches and Costs

 According to IBM’s Cost of a Data Breach Report 2021, the average total cost of a data breach increased to $4.24 million globally.
-This underscores the significant financial impact that breaches can have on organizations and highlights the importance of robust risk management practices to prevent and mitigate such incidents.
+The financial impact can include loss of business, legal fees, and potential fines and penalties.

 Rise of Insider Threats

-The Ponemon Institute’s 2021 Cost of Insider Threats Report found that the average annual cost of insider threats rose to $11.45 million in 2020, representing a significant increase compared to previous years.
-Insider threats, whether intentional or unintentional, pose a considerable risk to organizations and require effective risk management strategies to address.
+The Ponemon Institute’s 2021 Cost of Insider Threats Report found that the average annual cost of insider threats rose to $11.45 million in 2020, a significant increase compared to previous years.
+So, what is insider risk?
+It’s when the actions of someone within your business result in a breach or security incident.
+It doesn’t have to be intentional or malicious; sometimes, responding to a phishing email or setting a weak password can be enough.
+Whether intentional or unintentional, insider threats pose a considerable risk to organizations.

 Regulatory Compliance Challenges